alisnic/nyny/README.md

 - `request` - A `Rack::Request` object which encapsulates the request to that route. (see [Rack::Request documentation][3] for more info)
 - `response` - A `Rack::Response` object which encapsulates the response.
-  Additionally, NYNY's response exposes 2 more methods in addition to Rack's ones.
-  (see [primitives.rb][primitivesrb])
 - `params` - a hash which contains both POST body params and GET querystring params.
 - `headers` - a hash with the response headers
   (ex: `headers['Content-Type'] = 'text/html'`)